Bodigrim/bitvec/README.md

 25
 ```

-And vice-versa, query an address of the _n_-th set bit
+And vice versa, query an address of the _n_-th set bit
 (which corresponds to the _n_-th prime number here):
 ```haskell
 > nthBitIndex (Bit True) 10 eratosthenes